Oakwood Episcopal priest denies nepotism, cronyism, domestic abuse allegations

 The domestic situation involving McClain was detailed in the complaint written by Steven J. Ellcessor, church attorney for the Diocese of Southern Ohio, who outlined the offenses alleged against McClain.

+All of those offenses were already reviewed by a church Reference Panel, which investigated and voted to refer the matter to the Hearing Panel, the complaint says.

-McClain's then-wife made allegations of domestic abuse in 2022 to the diocese, which she later recanted in January 2023 during a period of attempted reconciliation with McClain, the complaint says.
+McClain's then-wife made allegations of domestic abuse to the diocese in 2022, which she later recanted in January 2023 during a period of attempted reconciliation with McClain, the complaint says.
 She later said McClain had pressured her into saying the allegations were false, and now alleges the domestic abuse did occur.

 The abuse allegations are not what's at issue, though, Ellcessor said.
 It is her allegation that McClain manipulated her into writing those emails by falsely claiming to be interested in reconciliation is what the church says is relevant.

-"There is a reason the church attorney is not prosecuting domestic abuse, and that is because I have not been abusive," McClain said.
+Said McClain: "There is a reason the church attorney is not prosecuting domestic abuse, and that is because I have not been abusive."

 "I disagree with the allegations of cronyism, and retaliation, and lack of adherence to COVID-19 protocols.
 They are simply not true.
 I do not think I am perfect, but I do not deserve the accusations that are being made about me," McClain said.